ryankarlos/aws-dev-associate-cert-prep/deployment/elastic-beanstalk.md

 Formatting – Configuration files must conform to YAML or JSON specifications.
 When using YAML, always use spaces to indent keys at different nesting levels.
 Uniqueness – Use each key only once in each configuration file.

-You can include a YAML formatted environment manifest (env.yaml) in the root of your application source bundle to configure the environment name, solution stack and environment links to use when creating your environment.

 When you use the AWS Elastic Beanstalk console to deploy a new application or an application version, you'll need to upload a source bundle.
 Your source bundle must meet the following requirements:
 * Consist of a single ZIP file or WAR file (you can include multiple WAR files inside your ZIP file)